wesselvdrest/designofmas/readme.md

 # Dots and Boxes: The Influence of Theory of Mind

-The Influence of Theory of Mind on Dots and Boxes in a n’ player game.
+The Influence of Theory of Mind on Dots and Boxes in a n-player game.

 ## Getting Started